Experience High School life in Canada!

 A non-refundable CAD $200 deposit must be made at the time of application with the booking agent with the balance of payment due by December 5, 2018.

 We accept bank wire transfers or credit card payments (VISA, Master, AMEX; Note: credit card payments are charged an additional 3% handling fee).

 Taxes are included.
 Information updated: April 30, 2020

 Students will leave Guelph together and go to Toronto, the capital of Ontario and largest city in Canada.
 There, they will visit the CN Tower, the Toronto City Hall, University of Toronto and the Parliament Building.

 Inclusions: Private bus transportation, bagged lunch provided by the host family, chaperone and tickets to the CN Tower.

-Located less than 2 hours from Guelph, the Blue Montain is the largest mountain resort in Ontario.
+Located less than 2 hours from Guelph, the Blue Mountain is the largest mountain resort in Ontario.
 A charming village welcomes visitors in both summer and the winter, with shops and restaurants.
 Students will have the opportunity to ski and enjoy the day in a great ski trip.

 Inclusions: Private bus transportation, bagged lunch provided by the host family, chaperone, tickets for the ski lifts and ski rentals.

-Right on the second day in Canada, students will leave the hotel in Toronto and head to Niagara Falls.
+Students will leave Guelph and head to Niagara Falls.
 On this excursion, they will be able to see the amazing Falls, and go on a Journey Behind it.
 They will also visit the Table Rock Complex and have some fun on the attractions of Clifton Hill.
 On the way back, we will stop at the Outlet Collection at Niagara for a couple of hours of shopping.